Health and safety

 - diocesan authorities and other religious authorities and bodies

-If you have an oversight role, you should read this section to understand who is accountable and that health and safety requirements are effectively addressed.
-You may have legal duties under health and safety law.
+If you have an oversight role, you should read this section so that you can ensure that these key responsibilities are effectively discharged.
 This includes:

 The basis of British health and safety law is the Health and Safety at Work etc Act 1974 (HSWA).
-The regulator is the Health and Safety Executive.
+The regulator is the HSE.

 Who is the employer in schools

-The relevant health and safety legislation places duties on the employer.
-The employer varies depending upon the type of school:
+The employer varies depending upon the type of school.

 The local authority is the employer in: